Interview with Yulia Nosulko, Head of the DTEK Regulatory Policy Department, on why Ukraine should reform the electricity market.

-Julia Nosulko told LDaily about the pitfalls of the electricity market reform and why it is necessary to change the rules of the game.
+Yulia Nosulko told LDaily about the pitfalls of the electricity market reform, as well as why it was necessary to change the rules of the game.

 LDaily: Now the energy market of Ukraine is preparing for a large-scale reform.
 And this is not the first changes in the electricity market for the times of Ukraine’s independence.
 In your opinion, when did the real reform really start?